GIXLabs/SAndC/Lab6/README.md

     - ✏️ 0&deg;C
     - ✏️ 100&deg;C
 1. The Arduino analog input can handle input voltages from 0-5V.
 Design a DC circuit making a voltage divider with
-    - 5V input (from Vcc pin on arduino)
+    - 5V input (from 5V pin on arduino)
     - A resistor R
     - The thermistor
     - So that the voltage across the 10K-thermistor voltage will range from 0-5V for any temperature from -10&deg;C to + 110&deg;C.